-The Undergraduate program in Engineering Physics emphasises the acquisition of knowledge directly related to physics and includes courses, practical work and lab sessions that cover all aspects of physics, including thermodynamics, optics, modern physics and quantum mechanics.
+The Undergraduate program in Engineering Physics emphasizes the acquisition of knowledge directly related to physics and includes courses, practical work and lab sessions that cover all aspects of physics, including thermodynamics, optics, modern physics and quantum mechanics.
 An Engineering Physics student will also learn more advanced topics such as biophysics and solid-state physics.
-The Engineering Physics program alsol includes a 4-month mandatory internship.
+The Engineering Physics program also includes a 4-month mandatory internship.

 An Undergraduate student can choose from one of the following four concentrations:

 The Classical path allows the student to learn more about a variety of domains related to applied physics, depending on his interests.

 The Biomedical concentration concentrates on the principles of physics applied to biological systems and on the conception and fabrication of products or processes for medical diagnosis and treatment of diseases.